Stay-Hack06/Stay-Hack06/README.md

 - 👋 Hi huminoids, I’m @Stay-Hack06
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning debugging
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on any project that will help me grow my skills
 - 📫 How to reach me staysha.l.hackmann@gmail.com